ThisPDF/AI_Folder_Organizer/README.md

 ---

-## Screenshots

-Add screenshots of the GUI in both light and dark modes, illustrating key features like progress bars and organization.

----

 ## Contributing

 Feel free to fork this repository and make contributions.
 Submit pull requests with detailed descriptions of your changes.